Retail Store Expansion: 5 Strategies to Grow Your Product Line and Revenue

 Customer Communication and Marketing

-• Create cross-category promotions: Offer discounts when customers purchase items from both existing and new product categories.
-These promotions encourage trial while increasing transaction values and introducing customers to expanded inventory.
+• Create cross-category promotions.
+Offer discounts when customers purchase from both existing and new product categories.
+These promotions encourage trial, increase transaction values, and accelerate acceptance of new inventory.

 Expanding your retail product lines represents both an exciting opportunity and a significant business decision that requires careful planning and execution.
 The five opportunities we've discussed offer different approaches to growth, from strategic partnerships that minimize risk to comprehensive category expansion that could transform your entire business model.